Seb7o/homelab/README.md

 - **ansible/**: Contains Ansible playbooks for automating tasks in the homelab.
   - **playbooks/**: Directory for storing individual playbooks.

+- **devices/**: Contains informations about the devices populating the homelab.

 - **compose/**: Contains Docker Compose files for managing containerized applications.